tobvil/TinderAPI/README.md

 3. Enter phone number when prompted.
 Should be county code + phone number e.g. 4588888888

-4. Enter SMS code sent to you mobile
+4. Enter SMS code sent to your mobile

 5. To end the loop press "CTRL + C"